Data Center Construction Market Analysis

 Frequently Asked Questions (FAQ)

-In the year 2023, the industry size of data center construction was over USD 240 billion.
+In the year 2026, the industry size of data center construction is evaluated at USD 197.62 billion.

-The major players in the market are Whiting-Turner Contracting, Holder Construction, DPR Construction, AECOM, Arup, Jacobs, and others.
+Key players in the market include Whiting-Turner Contracting, Holder Construction, DPR Construction, AECOM, Arup, Jacobs, Cargan, IBM Corporation.